Efficient Robust Spontaneous Parametric Down-Conversion via Detuning Modulated Composite Segments Designs: Introduction

 \subsection{Background and Motivation}

-Spontaneous Parametric Down-Conversion (SPDC) stands as a fundamental process in quantum optics, where a single photon spontaneously divides into two entangled lower-energy photons \cite{Yariv1969}.
-This phenomenon serves as a vital resource for generating (heralded) single photons as well as entangled photon pairs \cite{Anwar2021} and squeezed light \cite{lvovsky2015}, forming the fundamental quantum resources for a myriad of groundbreaking applications in quantum cryptography \cite{Ekert1991}, quantum metrology \cite{Matthews2016}, information processing \cite{Slussarenko2019} and the validation of core principles within quantum mechanics \cite{Bouwmeester1997,Aspect1981}.
-Since the SPDC process should satisfy momentum conservation between the interacting photons, conventional nonlinear optical crystal designs, based on birefringent phase matching in bulk crystal or on quasi-phase-matching (QPM) in periodically poled crystals (see Fig.~\ref{fig: introduction}(a)), are widely used to obtain efficient SPDC \cite{Boyd2007, Armstrong1962, Hum2007}.
-Yet, these traditional designs are notably susceptible to temperature fluctuations, fabrication inconsistencies, variations in incident angles, and alterations in pump wavelength and intensity \cite{Malara2008, Ling2008, Steinlechner2014}.
-Such sensitivities pose substantial limitations and challenges to the stability and robustness of SPDC-based photon pair generation, critically impacting the performance of quantum communication and information processing protocols in real life scenarios.
+Spontaneous Parametric Down-Conversion (SPDC) is a fundamental process in quantum optics, where a single photon spontaneously divides into two lower-energy photons \cite{Yariv1969}.
+This phenomenon serves as a vital resource for generating (heralded) single photons as well as entangled photon pairs \cite{Anwar2021} and squeezed light \cite{lvovsky2015}, forming the fundamental quantum resources for a myriad of groundbreaking applications in quantum cryptography \cite{Ekert1991}, quantum metrology \cite{Matthews2016}, information processing \cite{Slussarenko2019} and the validation of core principles within quantum mechanics \cite{Bouwmeester1997, Aspect1981}.
+Since the SPDC process should satisfy momentum conservation between the interacting photons, conventional nonlinear optical crystal designs, based on birefringent phase matching in bulk crystals or on quasi-phase-matching (QPM) in periodically poled crystals (see Figure \ref{fig:figure1}(a)), are widely used to obtain efficient SPDC \cite{boyd2020nonlinear,Armstrong1962,Hum2007}.
+Yet, these traditional designs are notoriously susceptible to temperature fluctuations, fabrication inconsistencies, variations in incidence angles, and alterations in pump wavelength and intensity \cite{Malara2008, Ling2008, Steinlechner2014}.
+Such sensitivities pose substantial limitations and challenges to the stability and robustness of SPDC-based photon pair generation, critically impacting the performance of quantum communication and information processing protocols in real-life scenarios.